 There are two main conditions that disproportionally lead to people struggling to maintain or gain employment: mental health and musculoskeletal disorders.
 Innovation Fund Health-led Trials test new ways of addressing these conditions.
 They work across health and work to improve individual economic, social and clinical outcomes within the objective of halving the disability employment gap.

 The Department for Work and Pensions commissioned a consortium, of which RAND Europe is part, to evaluate the trials implemented in Sheffield and West Midlands.
-Overall, the evaluation aims to:
+Overall, the evaluation aimed to:

 - determine the impact of the new interventions on health and employment outcomes

 - understand what works, for whom and under what conditions.